 A breast cyst is a fluid-filled, closed sac, which is common in breast tissue and usually not cancerous.

-Cysts can feel either soft or hard but are usually large and smooth on the outside.
-In breasts, cysts can feel similar to hard lumps due to the surrounding tissue covering them.
+Cysts can feel soft or hard but are usually large and smooth.
+Cysts in the breast can feel harder due to the surrounding tissue covering them.

-If a cyst is benign and not painful, a doctor might not perform any medical procedure to resolve them.
+If a cyst is benign and painless, a healthcare professional might not recommend any treatment or procedure to resolve it.

-However, if it is large and causes pain, a healthcare professional may perform a fine-needle aspiration to withdraw fluid from the cyst.
+However, if it is large and painful, a healthcare professional may perform a fine-needle aspiration to withdraw fluid from the cyst.
 Once they remove the fluid, the cyst will collapse, but it may reappear later.

 Breast fibroadenoma

-A fibroadenoma is a noncancerous lump comprising glandular tissue and connective tissue in the breast.
+A fibroadenoma in the breast is a noncancerous lump comprising the breast’s glandular and connective tissue.

-They are not serious and occur most commonly in females between the ages of 20–39 years.
+They are not serious and occur most commonly in females ages 20 to 39 years.
 The lump can be tiny or grow up to several inches across.
-They are smooth, similar to marbles, with round borders.
+Fibroadenomas are smooth, similar to marbles, with round borders.

 The lumps are rubbery but not painful, and they move around under the skin if a person pushes on them.

-A doctor might perform a biopsy to confirm the lump is a fibroadenoma and not a tumor.
+A healthcare professional might perform a biopsy to confirm the lump is a fibroadenoma and not a tumor.

 Several conditions may cause lumps near the sternum.